In the first instalment of our two-part article, we looked at wet weather motorcycle riding and the benefits of basic bike and rider preparation.

 It allows us to see bends up ahead.
 Or it allows us to see brake lights early when the car in front has missed them and has to stop quickly.

-The extra space allows us to see hazards way before we get to them which means we can take early action.
+The extra space allows us to see hazards way before we get to them, which means we can take early action.
 And an early action is usually a safe action.
+It is crucial in wet weather motorcycle riding.

 2b.
 Rear Observations